 Explore Lima's historical highlights

-Explore Lima’s historic center — a UNESCO World Heritage Site — on a half-day walking tour of fascinating hotspots including Plaza Mayor, the Basilica and Convent of San Francisco and its catacombs, and the lively Miraflores district.
+Explore Lima’s historic center — a UNESCO World Heritage Site — on a half-day walking tour of fascinating hot spots including Plaza Mayor, the Basilica and Convent of San Francisco and its catacombs, and the lively Miraflores district.
 Enjoy the rest of the afternoon at leisure and dinner on your own.

 Journey to the rainforest and explore the mystical jungle town of Iquitos

-We’ll put Iquitos in our sights this morning when we depart for this adventurous “Capital of the Amazon” nestled in the Peruvian rainforest.
+We’ll put Iquitos in our sights this morning when we depart for this adventurous “Capital of the Amazon,” nestled in the Peruvian rainforest.
 A 20th-century rubber boom launched Iquitos into jungle-shrouded modernity, and today the city is a fascinating study in contrasts, a place where handcrafted canoes cruise the river alongside stately cruise ships, and open-air restaurants and glistening mansions share the streets with bustling markets and mud huts.
 Upon arrival this afternoon, you’ll have the rest of the day to explore this intriguing and lively city on your own.

 Sailing the wildlife-rich Pacaya Samiria National Reserve

+Strap on your GoPro!
 Today we’ll revel in the Amazonian remoteness when we head to the Pacaya Samiria National Reserve.
 Unforgettable Moment: Named for the rivers that run through this 8,000-square-mile protected area, Pacaya Samiria teems with more than 1,000 plant species and myriad wildlife, including puma, jaguar, anaconda, spider monkeys, and the pink river dolphin.
 You’ll sail through this rainforest, soaking in the natural splendor of your surroundings in what’s been called the “birthplace of the Amazon,” while your naturalist guide’s encyclopedia knowledge — and his or her eagle eye — will ensure that you get the most from your explorations inside this lush wilderness.

 Search for sloths by day — at night, embark on a search for nocturnal species

 To truly experience the Amazon, we delve deeper into some of its lesser-known tributaries.
 Today, we’ll set off on the Yanayacu and Pucate rivers, keeping an eye out for sloths, pygmy marmosets, and other reclusive species.
 Later, we’ll visit an area where Amazonian pink dolphins are known to feed on fish.
 Seeing these creatures in their element is a true thrill!
-We’ll embark on additional excursions in the cool of the evening when nocturnal species emerge.
-Tonight we’ll venture to the Tigre River, an offshoot of the Amazon home a wide variety of birdlife, including coots, herons, sea gulls, and intriguing nocturnal birds.
+We’ll embark on additional wildlife explorations in the cool of the evening when nocturnal species emerge.
+Tonight we’ll venture to the Tigre River, an offshoot of the Amazon home a wide variety of birdlife, including coots, herons, seagulls, and intriguing nocturnal birds.

-Get up-close with the Kukama tribe and sightseeing Amazon birdlife
+Get up close with the Kukama tribe and sightseeing Amazon birdlife

 Plants, rituals, and healing: inside a shamanic village

 We uncover more fascinating culture on the Amazon with a morning visit to the shamanic village of Shiryacu.
 Unforgettable Moment: In Shiryacu, we’ll learn about the plants used by locals for medicinal purposes, and get a chance to witness a healing ceremony — a riveting glimpse of this local tradition.
-The evening brings us to Yuricuchi Canal where, alongside among other impressive natural features, we’ll view the largest aquatic plant in the world: Victoria amazonica.
+The evening brings us to Yuricuchi Canal where, alongside among other impressive natural features, we’ll view the largest aquatic plant in the world: Victoria Amazonica.

 Yanallpa River’s “gallery forest” and the search for caimans

-A new day brings yet another thrilling river experience, as we explore the Yanallpa River and its famous “gallery forest,” named for the unique enclosed environment the jungle creates here.
+A new day brings yet another thrilling safari experience, as we explore the Yanallpa River and its famous “gallery forest,” named for the unique enclosed environment the jungle creates here.
 Tonight, on the Dorado River, we’ll be on the lookout for caimans, those rare and deadly Amazon alligators.

 Keep an eye out for pink dolphins on the Yarapa, then savor a home-hosted lunch and cooking class